johncarl81/transfuse/index.md

 </li> </ul>

 ### Example
-An example of an Activity built using another Java DI normally looks like this:

-Using Transfuse, that same Activity now looks like the following:
+Using Transfuse, an Android Activity looks like the following:

 {% highlight java %}